-Some Delta crop yields will respond positively and others negatively to longer, hotter summers as a result of climate change; however, warming temperatures, increased temperature variability, and temperature-related water stress will decrease yields for the majority of Delta crops.
+Some Delta crop yields will respond positively and others negatively to longer, hotter summers as a result of climate change; however, warming temperatures, increased temperature variability, and temperature-related water stress will decrease yields for most current Delta crops.

 Current agricultural practices in the Delta are optimized, through irrigation, to California's wet winters and dry, hot summers but may be negatively impacted by climate change induced warming through 2100.
 Delta crops have varying sensitivities to changes in air temperature.
 Temperatures influence metabolic processes and photosynthesis rates, which impact evapotranspiration and water needs, overall growth, leaf morphology, development, nutritional quality, flavor, flowering and pollination timing, and fruit production (Cavagnaro et al. 2006).
-Longer and hotter summers will influence each crop differently (with winners and losers), but generally will result in overall reduced yields and quality of the current crop assemblage in the Delta.
+Longer and hotter summers will influence each crop differently (with winners and losers), but generally will result in reduced yields and quality of the current crop assemblage in the Delta.

-Crops projected to experience a medium decline in yields (10% to 20% decrease) due to warmer temperatures include almonds, asparagus, carrots, cucurbits (e.g. melon, pumpkin, squash, cucumber), and some truck crops (Medellín-Azuara et al. 2018; Lobell and Field 2011; Pathak et al. 2018).
+Crops projected to experience a medium decline in yields (10 to 20 percent decrease) due to warmer temperatures include almonds, asparagus, carrots, cucurbits (e.g., melon, pumpkin, squash, cucumber), and some truck crops (Medellín-Azuara et al. 2018, Lobell and Field 2011, Pathak et al. 2018).
 Fruits are highly sensitive to hotter summers, especially during development.
-Crops projected to experience a large decline in yields (more than 20% decrease) due to warmer temperatures include cherries and other stone fruit (Lobell and Field 2011).
-It is important to note, however, that these predictions are derived from studies in the greater Central Valley, which is projected to be approximately 2.0°F warmer than projections for the Delta (Cal-Adapt 2017).
+Crops projected to experience a large decline in yields (more than 20 percent decrease) due to warmer temperatures include cherries (Lobell and Field 2011).
+It is important to note, however, that these predictions are derived from studies in the greater Central Valley, which is projected to be approximately 2°F warmer than projections for the Delta (Cal-Adapt 2017).
 In this way, the Delta and Suisun Marsh may serve as a thermal refuge for crops that would otherwise be subject to more temperature stress elsewhere in the Central Valley.

-Some crops such as alfalfa, forage grass, and tomatoes are expected to experience small increases in yields (up to 10%) due to warmer temperatures and hotter summers; however, quality may be reduced (Pathak et al. 2018; Izaurralde et al. 2011; Medellín-Azuara et al. 2018).
+Some crops such as alfalfa, forage grass, and tomatoes are expected to experience small increases in yields (up to 10 percent) due to warmer temperatures and hotter summers; however, quality may be reduced (Pathak et al. 2018, Izaurralde et al. 2011, Medellín-Azuara et al. 2018).
 Other crops such as wine grapes, almonds, and walnuts have limited temperature sensitivities and are expected to experience little change in yields due to warming summer temperatures (Lobell et al. 2006, Webb et al. 2012).

-Agriculture in the Delta has some inherent ability to adapt to temperature changes.
-Some crops may benefit from increased irrigation to offset the effects of warmer temperatures while more extreme measures, such as switching to crops with lower temperature sensitivities, may also be considered.
+Delta agriculture has some ability to adapt to temperature changes.
+Some crops may be resilient to the effects of warmer temperatures with modified irrigation practices, while more extreme measures, such as switching to less temperature-sensitive crops, may also be considered.

-Warmer winters with fewer chilling hours as a result of climate change will reduce yields of most fruit and nut trees in the Delta.
+Climate change will result in warmer winters with fewer chilling hours and will reduce yields of most fruit and nut trees in the Delta.

-Yields of most fruit and nut orchards grown in the Delta are highly sensitive to winter chill hours (winter temperatures below 45 degrees) to achieve sufficient dormancy to develop buds, flowers, and fruit (Campoy et al. 2011; Luedeling 2012).
-Sustained winter temperatures below 45 degrees are largely maintained in the Delta by prolonged periods of radiative tule fog, the occurrence of which has been decreasing since the early 1980s due to a combination of reduced air pollutants (which enhance the development of the fog) and increasing air temperatures caused by climate change (Gray et al. 2019).
-A reduction in the number of tule fog days will increase the amount of sunlight orchards will receive, thereby increasing the maximum air temperature experienced during the day and reducing the number of accumulated winter chill hours (Baldocchi and Waller 2014).
+Yields of most fruit and nut orchards grown in the Delta are highly sensitive to winter chill hours (winter temperatures below 45°F) to achieve sufficient dormancy to develop buds, flowers, and fruit (Campoy et al. 2011, Luedeling 2012).
+Sustained winter temperatures below 45°F are largely maintained in the Delta by prolonged periods of radiative tule fog, the occurrence of which has been decreasing since the early 1980s due to reduced air pollutants (which enhance the development of the fog) and increasing air temperatures caused by climate change (Gray et al. 2019).
+A reduction in the number of tule fog days will increase the amount of winter sunlight orchards will receive, thereby increasing the maximum air temperature experienced during the day and reducing the number of accumulated winter chill hours (Baldocchi and Waller 2014).